valdisiljuconoks/localization-provider-opti/README.md

 Forking and cloning repo is first step you do.
 Keep in mind that provider is split into couple repositories to keep thigns separated.
 Additional repos are pulled in as submodules.
 If you Git client does not support automatic checkout of the submodules, just execute this command at the root of the checkout directory:

 ```
-git clone --recurse-submodules git://github.com/...
+git clone --recurse-submodules git@github.com:valdisiljuconoks/localization-provider-epi.git
 ```

-**NB!** As EPiServer repository contains 2 level (`lib/aspnet` and `lib/aspnet/lib/localization-provider`) submodules `--recursive-submodules` sometimes fails to detect 2nd level module.
-Then you can just step into `aspnet` submodule and execute pull command there:
+**NB!** As Optimizely repository contains 2 level (`lib/netcore` and `lib/netcore/lib/localization-provider`) submodules `--recursive-submodules` sometimes fails to detect 2nd level module.
+Then you can just step into `netcore` submodule folder and execute pull command there:

 ```
 git submodule foreach git pull origin master
 ```

-# More Info
+# More Info (Some blog posts)

 * [Part 1: Resources and Models](http://blog.tech-fellow.net/2016/03/16/db-localization-provider-part-1-resources-and-models/)
 * [Part 2: Configuration and Extensions](http://blog.tech-fellow.net/2016/04/21/db-localization-provider-part-2-configuration-and-extensions/)